lkhq/spark-setup/README.md

 Wait for the key generation to complete, once all questions are answered.

 Finally export the GPG secret and public key:
-- If you haven´t done so already, clone this GIT repository to a local directory (`git clone https://github.com/tanglu-org/buildd-setup.git`) and open that directory in your shell
+- If you haven´t done so already, clone this Git repository to a local directory (`git clone https://github.com/lkorigin/spark-setup.git`) and open that directory in your shell
 - Navigate to the `ansible/keys` subdirectory (so that the provisioning system can find the keys)
 - Run these commands to export the GPG secret key and public key and protect the secret key file:
 ```